dice-group/RELD/README.md

-# RELD:A Knowledge Graph of Relation Extraction Datasets
+# RELD: A Knowledge Graph of Relation Extraction Datasets
 RDFizing relation extraction datasets and benchmarking relations and sentences.

 ## Documentation